Brewing Stronger Features: Dual-Teacher Distillation for Multispectral Earth Observation: Results

 \item \textbf{Additional optical augmentations.} Introducing heavy augmentations $A_\text{O}$ for the optical input images (\Cref{subsec:input}) leads to an overall improvement.
 While CL methods generally benefit from strong augmentations, this also helps incorporate \textit{robust} features from DINOv3, i.e., features that are less susceptible to input perturbations.

 \item \textbf{High-resolution optical data.} Replacing the low-resolution Sentinel-2 optical data with high-resolution aerial imagery leads to an overall increase in performance.
-This is especially noticeable on MS datasets, likely due to the high-resolution optical data being transferred to the lower-resolution MS data, thereby serving as privileged knowledge.
-It also provides more detailed features, which are usually useful for dense tasks that require high resolution. \end{itemize} Our additions to the baseline training pipeline significantly increase performance by an average of $4.35$ points on optical and $3.07$ points on MS tasks.\\
+This is especially noticeable on MS datasets, likely because high-resolution optical data is transferred to lower-resolution MS data, thereby serving as privileged knowledge.
+It also provides more detailed features, which are usually useful for dense tasks that require high resolution. \end{itemize} Our additions to the baseline training pipeline significantly increase performance by an average of $4.35$ points on optical and $3.07$ points on MS tasks.

 \textbf{VFM distillation.} Results for various VFM optical teachers used for distillation are shown in \Cref{tab:distillation}, averaged over four optical and four MS datasets.
 Besides DINOv3~\cite{simeoni2025dinov3}, we evaluate DINOv2~\cite{oquab2024dinov} and RADIOv2.5~\cite{heinrich2025radiov2} which integrates features of multiple VFMs.
 DINOv2 and DINOv3 yield comparable results, although at large scales, distilling DINOv3 generally yields better performance.
-RADIOv2.5 performs slightly worse on optical datasets and better on MS datasets, but since the primary strength of VFMs lies in the optical domain, we opt to distill DINOv3 in our final model.\\
+RADIOv2.5 performs slightly worse on optical datasets and better on MS datasets, but since the primary strength of VFMs lies in the optical domain, we opt to distill DINOv3 in our final model.

 \textbf{Low-data regime.} We evaluate DEO under limited labeled data availability across three datasets.
 The results in \Cref{tab:low_data} demonstrate that our method maintains strong performance even with limited fine-tuning, validating our choice to utilize contrastive learning, as it generally requires less fine-tuning to perform well compared to other pretraining paradigms~\cite{shekhar2022understanding,balestriero2024learning}.
 This is especially practical for tasks where collecting labels is challenging, e.g., when rapid response is required during natural disasters.~\cite{meneses2022rapidMap, valsamis2024wildfire}.